Scotland: The Single Malt Whisky Experience

 But the country offers something more: the single-malt whisky trail.

-Speyside offers tours of famous distilleries, such as Glenfiddich, Glenlivet and Macallan and Cardhu, the first distillery to be officially pioneered by a woman.
-Or, check out the Highland distilleries, including Dalwhinnie, Tomatin, Glen Ord, Dalmore, Balblair and Clynelish.
+Speyside, the area surrounding the River Spey in the north east of the country, offers tours of famous distilleries, such as Glenfiddich, Glenlivet and Macallan and Cardhu, the first distillery to be officially pioneered by a woman.
+Or, check out the Highlands distilleries, including Dalwhinnie, Tomatin, Glen Ord, Dalmore, Balblair and Clynelish.

 There is a lot to see — and learn about — and the best place to begin is the Scotch Malt Whisky Society.
 Started in Edinburgh in 1983, SMSW is considered a top curator of the finest whiskies.
 And its member rooms — and tasting venues — in Edinburgh and Glasgow, as well as London, are a key stop for enthusiasts.

-Any serious whiskey lover should visit SMWS’s private clubhouse, The Vaults, a stone building in Edinburgh that dates back to the 12th century.
+Any serious whisky lover should visit SMWS’s private clubhouse, The Vaults, a stone building in Edinburgh that dates back to the 12th century.

 U.S. members pay an annual membership fee of $100 for access to the Society’s rotating selection of single cask whiskies.
-An average of 20 different whiskies are released each month and made available to members on a first-come, first-served basis.
-(Don’t worry if you can’t make the trip, all whiskey can be ordered from its online shop or by phone.)
+An average of 20 different ones are released each month and made available to members on a first-come, first-served basis.
+(Don’t worry if you can’t make the trip, all whisky can be ordered from its online shop or by phone.)

 The single-cask subcategory of Scotch whisky represents less than 1 percent of the volume produced in Scotland each year, but is regarded as premium fare.
 Single malt Scotch whisky is made from 100% malted barley and comes from a single distillery, using copper pot stills.
-Scotch single malt whiskies must be produced in Scotland and matured in oak casks for a minimum of three years.
+They must be produced in Scotland and matured in oak casks for a minimum of three years.

 SMWS’ tasting experience.